 In the 1880's Lime Street entered a period of great prosperity.
 There was Day's General Store, a blacksmith shop, a gristmill, a tavern and a hotel.
 Lime Street had many farms and some lime kilns.

-Four highways of major importance ran through the town.These were the state road or Old King's highway, and the three turnpikes, the Albany and Greene, Schoharie and the Athenian or Athens turnpike.The last named ran just over into Catskill at Leeds, to connect there with the Sesquehanna turnpike.
+Four highways of major importance ran through the town.These were the state road, or Old King's highway, and the three turnpikes: the Albany and Greene, Schoharie, and the Athenian (Athens) turnpike.The last named ran just over into Catskill at Leeds, to connect there with the Sesquehanna turnpike.
 The Schoharie turnpike was Athens' pet project, reaching back into the rich Schoharie valley and on to the Mohawk, and bringing a good amount of traffic into the river landings of old Loonenburg.

 Located on the Old King's Highway was an inn called the The Black Horse Inn, built in 1791.
 Here Governor Clinton of Ulster County often spent the night while en-route from Albany to Kingston.This is on the Prentiss Hallenbeck farm on Rt.
 9W.
 Today it is the site of Black Horse Farms.